miguilimzero/filament-auto-panel/README.md

 A plugin to construct your Filament Admin Panel resources, forms and views at execution time like magic.
 This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the table structure.

-> This package is intended for Admin Panels and is not recommended for final user panels.
-If you feels you need a more customized resource, re-consider using the plugin or not.
+> This package is intended for Admin Panels as a database navigator.
+If you feels you need a more customized resource, re-consider to not use this package.

 ## Contents